onaio/ansible-react/README.md

 react_git_url: "https://github.com/onaio/kaznet-frontend.git"  # the git repo of your django app which we are installing
 react_git_key:

+react_remote_js_build: # whether to compile the app on the target host or on the controlling host.
+# When compiling the app on the controlling host, you will need to make sure that node and yarn is installed.
 ```

 ### Custom environment variables